How To Catheterize the Bladder in a Male Child

 • Bladder irrigation

-• Monitoring of urine output in certain hospitalized patients (indwelling catheter; not discussed here)
+• Monitoring of urine output in certain patients who are hospitalized (indwelling catheter; not discussed here)

 Contraindications for Bladder Catheterization: Male Child